FWang1221/superPebble/eldenWeb/README.md

 Within are some HTML files you can deploy with the MinHKSLib webservice.
 The files can be found in http://localhost:8888/viewFile/<fileNameHere>.

 All manner of files can be deployed, I think.

+AJAX/Fetch can be used to get the CSV files.